 The beans themselves are roasted, ground, conched and the chocolate tempered in house before being moulded into bars, and the kids were fascinated watching the process through the café window into the factory.
 But they were soon distracted by a couple of steaming cups of sublime hot chocolate and a chocolate tasting through the Ocho range of single origin chocolate bars with levels of 66% to 100% cacao.
 My favourite was a 75% chocolate from Fiji and the kids favourite was a bar with sea salted chunks of caramel.
 We left with several bars, though they didn’t last long and we needed to pop back in before we left Dunedin to replenish stocks.

-Visitors to Dunedin later in the year will find Ocho in a larger building in Roberts Street on Dunedin’s waterfront after they raised $2 million through crowdfunding to expand after the closure of Cadbury’s Dunedin factory.
-Along with the irresistible hot chocolates and craft chocolate bars, they’re also hoping to launch factory tours of the new premises.
+Updated: Visitors to Dunedin will now find Ocho in a larger building in Roberts Street on Dunedin’s waterfront after they raised $2 million through crowdfunding to expand after the closure of Cadbury’s Dunedin factory.
+Along with the irresistible hot chocolates and craft chocolate bars, they’ve launched tastings and factory tours of the new premises.

 STRAIGHT FROM THE SOURCE

 Otago Farmers Market – Dunedin Railway Station, Anzac Ave, Dunedin

 We’re a judgey bunch, especially when it comes to a market.
 In fact, when we’re travelling Raff and I like, when we can, to head straight to the local food or farmers market to get a feel for a place, and its food.
 Lucky for us, the Otago Farmers Market, held in the carpark of the Dunedin Railway Station every Saturday morning, was in full swing just after our arrival.
 With around 50 growers and producers serving up their freshest and best, we had no idea what a unique treat we’d be in for.
 Sure, the produce was fresh and fabulous but it was the incredible gourmet offerings that floated both our gravy boats.